Skip to Content

 deployments/ — Infrastructure

-• nginx/ — Reverse proxy configuration
+• nginx/ — Reverse proxy configuration with TLS termination.

 config.yaml — Application Configuration